Alex-Werner/TyrDB/README.md

 ## FAQ :
 #### Is it a definitive API ?

-Glad I asked that myself so I can warn you : Nope, I'm not yet sure on the internals, as there is some data handled by the adapters while we handle the metadata.
-On top of that, we want to perform ops with sometimes data on file.
-Basically : I will be careful, but it might change.

-#### Is it just a big in-memory things ?

-Well, actually no. If you use MemoryAdapter, you will have a full local store.
-But when using FS, the whole logic is to save in JSON file.
-We just hold locally some meta information (because we will need to lookup for the file).
-The whole problem is on how to find an information without parsing EVERY file out there.
-That is why each field of a document gets to be a meta, with their own local B+Tree.
+Any move we might take will be in the direction of matching more carefully the mongo syntax.
+So you should be good on that.
+No promises, I tend to love breaking things to move on.

+#### Why another one ?

+The in-memory things.
+It's annoying, I need to be able to have as much as big documents as I would love without hitting that much the performance.
+So it uses a B+Tree modified architecture for storing.
+You can see the dependency here [SBTree](https://github.com/Alex-Werner/SBTree).

 #### Any drowback of this library ?

-Right now, we just know how to find, but there is no fancyness from the MongoDB or anything.
+Right now, we just know how to find on strict equality, but there is no fancyness from the MongoDB or anything.
 It also might never come, dependings of if I need them myself or have extra time.
 So for now, yes : You can just insert and find.
 Also, if your document has it's own `_id` value, then it should be a valid mongodb ObjectId value.
 Post an issue if that is colliding with your own data, we can change it.
+Finally, there is no support yet in SBTree for nested document.
+We then only support 1-level documents.

 #### Difference between .serialize() and .export()